 …commence Bjork oversharing with dad about what SEO is and how it works, why it’s beneficial to bloggers, and how we go about doing it for our two sites, Pinch of Yum and Food Blogger Pro.

-That little SEO soap box moment made me realize how excited I get when I talk about SEO.
+That little SEO soapbox moment made me realize how excited I get when I talk about SEO.

 It makes sense, as search engine traffic is one of the most common ways that people discover Pinch of Yum and/or Food Blogger Pro.
-As the screenshots below show, SEO is an important part of for our businesses.
+As the screenshots below show, SEO is an important part of our businesses.

-Pinch of Yum traffic from Google in January 2015
+Pinch of Yum traffic from Google in July 2020

-Food Blogger Pro traffic from Google in January 2015
+Food Blogger Pro traffic from Google in July 2020

-But I have a long way to go before I can claim to be an expert on SEO, which is why I still make a point to review content that is created for people that are just getting started with SEO.
+I have a long way to go before I can claim to be an expert on SEO, which is why I still make a point to review content that is created for people that are just getting started with SEO.

 One of my favorite resources is Moz’s Beginner’s Guide to SEO.
 I recently revisited that guide and pulled out 10 things that I learned after reading it.
 If you have an hour or so I’d recommend that you read through the entire guide.